uwplse/analytics-data/README.md

 from within its directory.
 You can then look at the Git history to see the processed data.

-To find out what the name of the module a particular session corresponds to, you can modify the [/scripts/q2/replay.py](replay) script to

 The [changes](/changes) directory contains a complete [list of all of the changes](/changes/all-changes.md) that we found in the manual analysis of this processed data, as well as